The first Windows Storage Server 2016 appliance has an excellent set of storage features at a great priceDave Mitchell June, 2017 |

 We tested it with a 4GB data set, using Arcserve Backup 17 to make daily incrementals and weekly full backups over a month.
 After each backup, we changed 20/0 of the data in 40% of our test files and ran deduplication jobs manually using WSS2016's slick new PowerShell 5.1 interface.
 At the end of the simulation, we saw an 84% reduction in data size putting WSS2016 on par with more expensive hardware dedupe solutions.

 Other new features in WSS2016 include hardened SMB share security and QoS options for Hyper-V Virtual disks.
 Windows 10 clients using Work Folders also now have file changes synchronised immediately, avoiding the up to ten-minute wait for updates.

 All other expected features remain, including thin provisioning, Storage Spaces and support for NAS shares and IP SANS.
 Simple shares are easy to create, as the Wizard's Quick option does all the work.
 The Advanced share option needs the File Server Resource Manager role to be installed: this lets you set access permissions, apply share-level quotas and select properties for file classification and data management rules.

 While the CyberStore 224S-WSS comes with great performance and features, it also has huge expansion potential, with seven PCI-E slots via which you can add SAS expansion cards and external disk shelves.
-Overall, it’s the perfect platform for Microsoft’s new storage server, at a price that is, for what you get, very sensible.
+Overall, it is the perfect platform for Microsoft's new storage server, at a price that is, for what you get, very sensible.